MichaelSurgeon/ZenkoUI/README.md

 # File Information

-In order to upload a file you have to follow this format (CSV ONLY) I have attached an example file to the repo
+In order to upload a file you have to follow this format (CSV ONLY) I have attached an example file to the repo in src/examplefile/... import it into excel if you want to view it

 Name  | Amount | Location | Date | Category
 ------------- | ------------- | ------------- | ------------- | -------------